So you’re out to dinner at a new restaurant in town.

 Want to learn more?

-Join me next Thursday (November 10th) at 2pm Eastern for Managing Building Data with Dynamo.
+Want to learn more?
+Check out the Managing Building Data with Dynamo mini-course.
 In this 90 minute class, I’ll show you how you can use Dynamo to create a direct link between Revit and Excel.
 If you want to work smarter in Revit, this class is for you.
 I’ll show you how to import and export Revit data to Excel using Dynamo.
 I’ll also show you how to drive your model right from Excel.
 Lots of cool stuff!
 Click the link below to learn more and to enroll.